tuliolucas/rest-example/README.md

     https://api.github.com/users/tuliolucas
     https://api.github.com/users/tuliolucas/repos

-2 - Updating (using the PATCH HTTP method) some user informations and this application requires authentication and I choose the "Auth2 token" and so my property token will be sent as a parameter.
+2 - Updating some user informations and this application requires authentication and I choose the "Auth2 token" and so my property token will be sent as a parameter.
 My profile token is "94a7a447f7f8f4aa8c529ecc35d89125513c0154"

     We will change my name in Github account
     {